-Lars, Editor for Russian in Babbel’s Didactics team, explains the difficulties in teaching fillers and interjections, “Fillers and Interjections depend on context to carry any meaning.
-This makes teaching fillers and interjections with formal teaching methods, such as rote translations from textbooks and in classrooms, near impossible.”
+Lars, Editor for Russian in our Didactics team, explains the difficulties in teaching fillers and interjections: “Fillers and Interjections depend on context to carry any meaning.
+This makes teaching fillers and interjections with formal teaching methods, such as rote translations from textbooks and in classrooms, nearly impossible.”

-For example, take the phrase, “Aww, look at that puppy”.
+For example, take the phrase “Aww, look at that puppy.”
 In one case, the speaker may refer to an adorable puppy nearby.
 In another, the speaker may be sad after seeing the puppy was poorly treated.
-In the first case, aww conveys allurement, while in the second, aww conveys pity.
+In the first case, aww conveys allurement, while in the second, it conveys pity.

-Fillers and interjections are nearly always learnt passively.
-At school, the focus is on vocabulary that we learn actively, that is, the words we intentionally make an effort to understand, say, and write.
+Fillers and interjections are nearly always learned passively.
+At school, the focus is on vocabulary that we learn actively.
 Active vocabulary, however, is only a small portion of a language learner’s vocabulary.
-The majority of any learner’s lexicon comprises of passive vocabulary, that is, the words we acquire through context.
-In conversation with native speakers, a learner encounters new words.
-As learners meet these ‘new words’ again in various contexts, they begin to understand the words, but remain unable to recall them when speaking or writing.
-Gradually, after repeated encounters, the learner activates these ‘new words’ in their dialogue.
+The majority of a learner’s lexicon comprises a lot of passive vocabulary, meaning the words we acquire through context.

-Birte Dreier, Project Manager for Danish and Italian in Babbel’s Didactics team, speaks of her experience learning Danish, ‘Using fillers and interjections in a new language is a two stage process … understanding where the word works and then using it.
+Birte Dreier, Project Manager for Danish and Italian in our Didactics team, speaks of her experience learning Danish.
+“Using fillers and interjections in a new language is a two stage process: Understanding where the word works and then using it.
 Learning Danish, I would listen to natives talking to each other, and try to insert fillers when I thought they would work.
-It was trial and error, but the more I listened, the more I seemed to know instinctively which words to use in which context.’
+It was trial and error, but the more I listened, the more I seemed to know instinctively which words to use in which context.”

-Second Language Acquisition research reveals that the acquisition of fillers and interjections is a natural outgrowth of immersion in real dialogue.
-In reality, however, immersion in real dialogue requires time and/or financial investment.
-In our busy lives, we don’t have time to watch a French film, read a German newspaper, or enroll in an intensive language course in Italy.
-Instead, we learn languages through apps, books or local language classes.
-Sadly, most app users crunch through vocabulary trainers, while school or book enrollees recite rote phrases from textbooks.
-Both lack immersion in real-life dialogue.
+Second Language Acquisition research reveals that learning fillers and interjections is a natural outgrowth of immersion in real dialogue.
+In our busy lives, however, we don’t make time to watch a French film, read a German newspaper, or enroll in an intensive language course in Italy.

-Learning fillers and interjections is inevitable as long as the learner conducts real conversations in the language.
-It is for this reason that Babbel prioritises building learners’ capacity and confidence to engage in real conversations as quickly as possible.
+Learning fillers and interjections can only happen during real conversations in the language.
+That’s why Babbel prioritizes building learners’ capacity and confidence to engage in real conversations as quickly as possible.

 Speaking to locals is intimidating.
 We stumble.
 We make mistakes.
-But the moment when you finally use a filler word in the correct context, and pull off a brilliant joke because of that one perfectly-placed interjection in another language is not merely motivating.
-It’ll make even the most timid tourist feel like a local.
+But the moment when you finally use a filler word in the correct context, or pull off a brilliant joke because of that one perfectly-placed interjection in another language is not merely motivating — it’ll make even the most timid tourist feel like a local.